matemagyari/principle/README.md

 checks:

   layering:
-    #Layers' allowed dependencies point from left to right.
+    #Layers are the packages under root package.
+The allowed dependencies point from left to right.
-    #'infrastructure' can depend on 'app' and 'domain', 'app' can depend on 'domain', 'domain'
-    #should not depend on any other layer
+    #'infrastructure' can depend on 'app' and 'domain', 'app' can depend on 'domain', 'domain' should not depend on any other layer
-    #Layers are the packages under root package
     layers: [infrastructure, app, domain]
     #the number of violation allowed before breaking the build
     violation_threshold: 0